jbeard4/SCION/src/pages/scion-5-release-announcement/index.md

 </div>
 </p>

-I have thought a lot about this licensing scheme, and wanted to share my thoughts on how I arrived here.
+I have thought a lot about this licensing model, and wanted to share my thoughts on how I arrived here.

 ### Funding Models